getsentry/eng-pipes/README.md

 - What code does a service need to call to report to this app?
 - How do you build a Looker dashboard?

+### Slack app

+The [Sentry bot](https://api.slack.com/apps/ASUD2NK2S) Slack app sends events to the production backend.
+You can find what URL under "Event subscriptions".
+This will send events to the "apps/slack/events" route.

+There's also "Subscribe to bot events" under "Event subscriptions".
+TODO: Document how this works.

 ## Development & tests

 Follow the steps in the next section before running these steps: